laivii/JS-projekti2/README.md

 This is a project for our Javascript course.

-The assingment was to build a REST API by using AJAX and XML-file.
+The assingment was to build an AJAX-application using REST API.
+We used Finnkino's open source api // https://www.finnkino.fi/xml.

 It should be able to do the following:

 * Implement a web page, where the user can select a theater from a list
 * * We did this with the theaters in Helsinki (Itis, Kinopalatsi, Tennispalatsi and Maxim)